This Lubitz' Leon Trotsky Bibliography (LLTB) is part of Lubitz' TrotskyanaNet (LTN)

 [3] "Indeed, the history of Trotskyism seems to have been a history of greater and greater dissension between fewer and fewer people, all claiming that their group – and their group alone – was the one and only true heir to the great man who founded the Fourth International back in 1938" [Cox, Michael: Trotsky and his interpreters, in: The Russian Review, 51.1992 (1), p.
 88.]

-[5] In a few countries (e.g. Ceylon/Sri Lanka, Greece, Bolivia) Trotskyist parties or resistance movements led by Trotskyists played an important rôle for a longer or shorter span of time during or after World War II; in the United States the Trotskyist SWP and its youth wing gained considerable influence on the anti-war movement during the Vietnam war; in the 1930s American Trotskyists even gained a foothold in certain areas of the labour movement; in France Trotskyists played an important rôle in the May-June 1968 events, and during the last twenty years the three main factions of French Trotskyism together have been able to receive up to 10% of the popular vote in general parliamentary or presidential elections; in Britain some Trotskyist groups and factions exercised a not unimportant influence on the left wing of the Labour Party before being expelled, to mention only a few examples.
-The strength and weakness of the Trotskyist movement in various countries of the world has been accounted by R.J.
-Alexander in his International Trotskyism 1929-1985 (Durham, NC, 1991).
-According to him, Trotskyism has been the most persistent of the opposition movements within international communism.
+[5] In a few countries (e.g. Ceylon/Sri Lanka, Greece, Bolivia) Trotskyist parties or resistance movements led by Trotskyists played an important rôle for a longer or shorter span of time during or after World War II; in the United States the Trotskyist SWP (Socialist Workers Party) and its youth arm gained considerable influence on the anti-war movement during the Vietnam war; in the 1930s American Trotskyists even gained a foothold in certain areas of the labour movement; in France Trotskyists played an important rôle in the May-June 1968 events, and during the first decade of the 21st century the three main Trotskyist parties together were able to gain up to 10% of the popular vote in general parliamentary or presidential elections there; in Britain some Trotskyist groups and factions exercised a not unimportant influence on the left wing of the Labour Party before being expelled, to mention only a few examples.
+The strengths and weaknesses of the Trotskyist movements in various countries of the world has been accounted by R.J.
+Alexander in his International Trotskyism 1929-1985 (Durham, NC, 1991) [for detailed table of contents as well as for some chapters available online click here].
+According to Alexander (and to other authors, too), Trotskyism has been the most persistent of the opposition movements within international communism.

 [6] Knei-Paz, Baruch: The social and political thought of Leon Trotsky.
 Oxford, 1978, p.
 VIII. – The "rediscovery" of the "purist revolutionary", Leon Trotsky, even brought about a kind of "Trotsky cult" with corresponding literary and iconographical productions.
 Paul Preston, in this connection, titled a review article The Trotsky industry and wrote: "One hundred years after his birth, the architect of the October revolution occupies the highest pedestal in the Soviet pantheon of non-persons.
 In the capitalist world, to whose overthrow his life was devoted, he is the subject of a seemingly endless flow of books, not to mention films, television programmes and radio dramas.
 This is hardly surprising.
 It is not just that Trotsky's theoretical and practical genius is the very antithesis of Stalinist mediocrity.
 The continuing fascination of Trotsky for non-Marxists is in the personal tragedy of a man who flew so high and fell so hard" [Preston, Paul: The Trotsky industry, in: New Society, 51.1980 (902), p.
 134].

-[7] The bulk of these items are listed in chapter 7.3 of our LLTB.
+[7] Find the bulk of these items listed in chapter 7.3 of our LLTB.

-[8] Items dealing with anti-Trotskyist demonology of Staliist, post-Stalinist and Maoist provenance are listed in sub-chapter 7.4 of our LLTB.
+[8] Items dealing with anti-Trotskyist demonology of Stalinist, post-Stalinist and Maoist provenance are listed in sub-chapter 7.4 of our LLTB.

-[9] Most of these items are listed or cross-referenced in chapter 3.3.15 and chapter 3.2 of the LLTB.
-Outside Russia, Volkogonov's two-volume Trotsky biography reflecting the Eltsinite viewpoint is perhaps the best-known.
-It has caused a lively controversy among historians and reviewers.
+[9] Most of these items are listed or cross-referenced in chapter 3.3.15 and chapter 3.2 of our LLTB.
+Outside Russia, Volkogonov's two-volume Trotsky biography reflecting the Eltsinite viewpoint is perhaps the best-known, causing a lively controversy among historians and reviewers.

 [10] These items are listed in chapter 3.3.15 of the LLTB.
 We should like to emphasize the contributions by R. Binner, P. Broué, H. Gödeke, A.V.
 Pancov, I.D.
 Thatcher, M. Vogt-Downey, M. Wehner, and R. Zwengel.